-The Intramural Program offers faculty, staff and students indoor and outdoor sports and facilities throughout the year.
-The Wellness and Sports Center (WSC) offers a gymnasium, a cardio room, weight room, two racquetball courts, two outdoor athletic fields, a walking trail, outdoor basketball courts, and two outdoor tennis courts.
-Indoor sports offered are basketball, volleyball, racquetball, soccer, dodge ball, and kickball league play and tournaments.
-Outdoor sports offered are flag football, socter, and kickball league play and tournaments.
-The Intramural Program also has afternoon and evening aerobic classes and cardiovascular and muscle toning classes.
+The Intramural Program provides faculty, staff and students indoor and outdoor sports and facilities throughout the year.
+The Wellness and Sports Center (WSC) offers a gymnasium, a cardio room, weight room, two racquetball courts, one outdoor athletic field, a walking trail, outdoor basketball courts, and two outdoor tennis courts.
+Indoor sports offered are basketball, volleyball, racquetball, soccer, dodgeball, and kickball league play and tournaments.
+Outdoor sports offered are flag football, softball, soccer, and kickball league play and tournaments.
+The Intramural Program also has afternoon and evening aerobic classes and cardiovascular and muscle-toning classes.